Downloadable Resources for Families

 A Discovery Through History - Wellington Transcript (pdf, 911kb)

-The RAF Museum’s writer in residence – children’s author Tom Palmer – has collaborated with the RAF Youth and STEM Team to write two short stories set in the Second World War.
-Based around famous inventions and their innovators during the wartime period, both stories are accompanied by STEM activities written by the RAF Museum.
+The RAF Museum’s writer in residence – children’s author Tom Palmer – has collaborated with the RAF Youth STEM Team to create two short stories set in the Second World War.
+Based around famous inventions and their innovators during the wartime period, both stories are accompanied by STEM activities designed by the RAF Museum.

 The Letter (pdf 328kb)